kalafut/crutches/docs/templates.rst

 .. attribute:: uid

-    An unique id for this project element.
-This id should be assigned to ``data-uid`` for the project name markup in order for filtering to work properly.
+    An unique ID for this project element.
+This ID should be assigned to ``data-uid`` for the project name markup in order for filtering to work properly.

 .. _entry: